Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.93).
+- The Twins have a 3.93 team ERA that ranks eighth among all MLB pitching staffs.

-- Twins pitchers combine to rank 16th in baseball in home runs given up (155 total, 1.2 per game).
+- Twins pitchers combine to allow 160 total home runs at a clip of 1.2 per game (to rank 15th in the league).

+- Ryan aims for his 10th victory when he makes the start for the Twins, his 24th of the season.
+He is 9-8 with a 4.33 ERA and 159 strikeouts in 131 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty went five innings against the Milwaukee Brewers, allowing two earned runs while surrendering two hits.
+- His most recent appearance came on Saturday against the Texas Rangers, when the righty threw five innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.